top of page

 What is a commercial generator?

-A commercial generator does not include a tire retailer.
-Commercial generators are defined as those who sell new tires or provide delivery of new tires as part of fleet
+A commercial generator is defined as those who sell new tires as part of a fleet to the following:

 • Municipality or County